toholdaquill/toholdaquill.github.io/95theses/thesis-73.md

 Do your bit.
 Know someone who’s being recruited by the CIA or NSA?
 Ostracize them.
 Refuse to have anything to do with them.
 Make it clear to them that if they accept the job offer, you will cut them off like a boil.

-Mystique and glamor--prestige, even--are things that you and I create by our acceptance of them.
+Mystique and glamor -- prestige, even -- are things that you and I create by our acceptance of them.
 We can destroy that mystique simply by an act of collective will.
 Turn the glamor into disgust and loathing.
 [It’s worked for anti-fur campaigners.](http://www.glamourmagazine.co.uk/article/made-in-chelsea-lucy-watson-in-peta-anti-fur-advert-2014) And the stakes here are far higher.

 \<\< theses[{{ page.thesis | minus:1 }}]  ||  theses[{{ page.thesis | plus:1 }}] \>\>